 Is there anything as joyful as baking a batch of brownies?
-Adding to our growing repertoire of beautiful brownie recipes, are these fabulously-fudgy dark chocolate brownies by the brilliant Sarah Edwards of Copper + Cloves.
+Adding to our growing repertoire of beautiful brownie recipes, are these fudgy dark chocolate salted vegan brownies by health & wellness expert Sarah Edwards of Copper + Cloves.

 - 1 tbsp flax seeds